May 6, 2017; Revised September 24, 2019; May 26, 2021; May 21, 2022

 - When one gets rid of all ten micchā diṭṭhi, one is truly on the Noble Eightfold Path.

-- At that point, one’s mind has been cleansed to a stage where one can comprehend deeper Dhamma concepts.
+- At that point, one’s mind has been cleansed to a stage where one can comprehend more profound Dhamma concepts.
 In particular, the Three Characteristics of Nature (Tilakkhana): anicca, dukkha, anatta.
 This is a deeper micchā diṭṭhi, the second type described in the Maha Cattarisaka Sutta.

 - When one comprehends the Tilakkhana to some extent, one attains the Sōtapanna stage of Nibbāna.
 That is when one gets to the Lokottara (Noble) Eightfold Path.